AbstractMelon/MapMakerDocs/makerguide/basic.md

 If it's white that means you are in **scaling mode**, if it's black, you are in **rotating mode**.

-::: info Switching between the two is easy, just perss `s` to enter scaling mode and `r` to enter rotating mode.
+::: info Switching between the two is easy, just perss `s` to enter scaling mode and `r` for rotating mode.
 :::

 ## Scaling Platforms